ClementTsang/kobo_wifi_weather/README.md

 ## How to use this

-If you're also a proud owner of a hand-me-down Kobo Wifi that is somehow still working, you can follow these instructions to install this:
+If you're also a proud owner of a Kobo Wifi that is somehow still working that you have no other use for, you can follow these instructions to install this:

 ### Backup